SuyashJoshi007/RecipeGeneratorML/README.md

 🤝 Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+Contributions are greatly appreciated.
+Please fork the repository and open a pull request.

     Fork the Project